eric-horacek/CSCI4229/README.md

 By **Eric Horacek** and **Devon Tivona**

+##Overview

+Meet Bug.
+He is a little robot who has been dropped in the middle of a very dark and spooky forest.
+He is attracted to fire, so tap anywhere on the ground to make a spark and he will chase after it.
+He also doesn't like bumping his head into trees, so he navigates around them to avoid damaging his circuits.

 ##Dependencies & Setup

 This is an Xcode Project, so it must be compiled on a system running Mac OSX with an install of Xcode that has an iOS SDK of 5.0 or greater.
 This project uses the [Cocos3D](http://http://brenwill.com/cocos3d/) plugin for the [Cocos2D](http://www.cocos2d-iphone.org) framework, both of which are included in the project.
 These frameworks are thin wrappers around OpenGL ES 2.0 that allow us to write graphics code in Objective-C, automatically load models from .POD files, and establish dependence hierarchies between graphics objects.